 - 1. A maximum of two courses at the 100-level can be counted toward the major. - 2.
 No more than two approved courses from other institutions or University-approved study abroad/off-campus programs may transfer into your major.
-Permission from a Public Health Program Coordinator is required for transfer. - 3.
+Permission from Chair of the Public Health Department is required for transfer. - 3.
 All courses, except STAT 113, taken from other institutions or off-campus programs can only count as electives for the major.